Thomas St. Lawrence (judge): Later controversies

 His good service to the Crown did not extend to support for the Church of Ireland, and on King Edward VI's death, he took the opportunity to undermine the authority of the late King's Irish bishops.
 In particular, he attacked John Bale, Bishop of Ossory, who was a gifted and prolific writer but an exceptionally quarrelsome individual, who was nicknamed "bilious Bale".
 Despite his advanced age, St. Lawrence travelled to Kilkenny to urge the public to oust Bale from office and to return to the Roman Catholic faith.
 His campaign was successful, and Bale soon left Ireland; St. Lawrence himself died a few months later.

-He and his wife Margaret had one daughter, also called Margaret, who married William Bermingham, son of his colleague Patrick Bermingham, by whom she had eight children, including Patrick, the eldest son and heir.
+He and his wife Margaret had one daughter, also called Margaret, who married William Bermingham, son of his colleague Patrick Bermingham and Katherine Preston, by whom she had eight children, including Patrick, the eldest son and heir.